Abstract art

 Western art had been, from the Renaissance up to the middle of the 19th century, underpinned by the logic of perspective and an attempt to reproduce an illusion of visible reality.
-By the end of the 19th century many artists felt a need to create a new kind of art which would encompass the fundamental changes taking place in technology, science and philosophy.
+By the end of the 19th century, many artists felt a need to create a new kind of art which would encompass the fundamental changes taking place in technology, science and philosophy.
 The sources from which individual artists drew their theoretical arguments were diverse, and reflected the social and intellectual preoccupations in all areas of Western culture at that time.

-Abstract art, non-figurative art, non-objective art, and non-representational art are all closely related terms.
-They have similar, but perhaps not identical, meanings.

 Abstraction indicates a departure from reality in depiction of imagery in art.
 This departure from accurate representation can be slight, partial, or complete.
 Abstraction exists along a continuum.
-Even art that aims for verisimilitude of the highest degree can be said to be abstract, at least theoretically, since perfect representation is impossible.
 Artwork which takes liberties, e.g. altering color or form in ways that are conspicuous, can be said to be partially abstract.
 Total abstraction bears no trace of any reference to anything recognizable.
 In geometric abstraction, for instance, one is unlikely to find references to naturalistic entities.
 Figurative art and total abstraction are almost mutually exclusive.
 But figurative and representational (or realistic) art often contain partial abstraction.

 Both geometric abstraction and lyrical abstraction are often totally abstract.
 Among the very numerous art movements that embody partial abstraction would be for instance fauvism in which color is conspicuously and deliberately altered vis-a-vis reality, and cubism, which alters the forms of the real-life entities depicted.

 History

-Prehistoric

-Much of the art of earlier cultures – signs and marks on pottery, textiles, and inscriptions and paintings on rock – used simple, geometric and linear forms which might have had a symbolic or decorative purpose.
-It is at this level of visual meaning that abstract art communicates.
-One can enjoy the beauty of Chinese calligraphy or Islamic calligraphy without being able to read it.